The 2023 ODI world cup is right around the corner and the excitement levels are now beginning to rise.

 Despite such turbulent forecasts for Test cricket over a number of years, the format is now thriving — at least in its wide recognition as the apex format and, more importantly, as per viewer interest.

-In an MCC Test Cricket Survey in 2019, an average of of the more than 13,000 responders from over 100 countries marked Test cricket as their preferred format to watch, follow, and support over other formats.
+In an MCC Test Cricket Survey in 2019, an average of 86 per cent of the more than 13,000 responders from over 100 countries marked Test cricket as their preferred format to watch, follow, and support over other formats.

 Former Sri Lankan captain Kumar Sangakkara, who has been on the MCC World Cricket committee since 2012, cited India's win over Australia, Windies' win over England, and Sri Lanka's win over South Africa in 2018-19 as a driver of Test cricket popularity as well as "a real opportunity – and responsibility – for us all to cement the future of our superb longer form."